Alan Rickman

-Rickman made his television acting debut playing Tybalt in Romeo and Juliet (1978) as part of the BBC's Shakespeare series.
-His breakthrough role was Obadiah Slope in the BBC television adaptation of The Barchester Chronicles (1982).
-He later starred in television films, playing the title character in Rasputin: Dark Servant of Destiny (1996), which won him a Golden Globe Award, an Emmy Award and a Screen Actors Guild Award, and Alfred Blalock in Something the Lord Made (2004).
+Rickman made his television debut playing Tybalt in Romeo and Juliet (1978) as part of the BBC's Shakespeare series.
+His breakthrough role was Obadiah Slope in the BBC adaptation of The Barchester Chronicles (1982).
+He later starred in television films, portraying Grigori Rasputin in the HBO film Rasputin: Dark Servant of Destiny (1996), which won him a Primetime Emmy Award, Golden Globe Award, and Screen Actors Guild Award and played Alfred Blalock in the HBO film Something the Lord Made (2004).
 In 2009, The Guardian named him one of the best actors never to have received an Academy Award nomination.
-Rickman died of pancreatic cancer on 14 January 2016 at age 69.
+Rickman died of pancreatic cancer on 14 January 2016, at the age of 69.

 Early life and education

-Alan Sidney Patrick Rickman was born on 21 February 1946 in the Acton district of London, to housewife Margaret Doreen Rose (née Bartlett) and factory worker, house painter and decorator, and former Second World War aircraft fitter Bernard William Rickman.
+Alan Rickman was born on 21 February 1946 in Brentford, London, and grew up in Acton, London.
+His parents were housewife Margaret Doreen Rose (née Bartlett) and factory worker, house painter and decorator, and former Second World War aircraft fitter Bernard William Rickman.
 His mother was Welsh, and his paternal grandmother was Irish.
 Rickman would later say in April 2015, "I was talking to Sharleen Spiteri about being a Celt, how you smell each other out, because my mother's family is Welsh.
 There's not a lot of English blood in me."
 His father was Catholic and his mother was a Methodist.
 He had two brothers named David and Michael and a sister named Sheila.